turbot/guardrails-docs/docs/runbooks/enterprise-install/update-ted/index.md

 ## Prerequisites

-- Access to the Guardrails master account.
+- Access to the Guardrails master AWS account with Administrator privileges..
-- Administrator privileges.
 - Familiarity with AWS Console, Service Catalog, and CloudFormation services.

 ## Step 1: Access AWS Console